tmiddlet2666/coherence-playground/monitoring/README.md

 > Note: Make sure java and mvn are in your PATH.

-Open a terminal and change to the directory `monitoring`
+Open a terminal and change to the directory `monitoring`.

 ## Setup